Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Hashes/Hashes_slides.md

 > With 23 people, there is a 6% chance that someone will be born on a specific date, but a 50% chance that two share a birthday.

-- Must to compare each output with every other, not with a single one.<br/>
+- Must compare each output with every other, not with a single one.<br/>
 - Number of possible "hits" increases exponentially for more attempts, reducing the expected success to the square-root of what a specific target would be.

 </pba-col>